Meet the Council

 Glen Robinson was re-elected onto the Town of Altona Council in 2018.
 Glen was first elected to Council in 2010, re-elected by acclamation in 2014.

 Glen served in the Canadian Military for four years.
 He then began his policing career in Brandon, and in 1991 Glen was hired by the Town of Altona as Police Chief and served the community for 19 years.
 Glen enjoyed serving the region as a School Trustee for Border Land School Division for a number of years, and he also enjoyed umpiring for Altona Minor Ball and coaching hockey.
 He represents the residents of Altona on the following boards and committees: Shared Services, Altona and District Chamber of Commerce Board, and RPGA Planning District, and is the Chair of the Works and Operations Committee.

-Curt Letkeman has been with Friesens, one of North America’s premier book manufacturers for over 30 years working in IT, Credit Management and Accounting before taking his current role as Chief Financial Officer in 2006.
-He obtained his Certified Management Accounting degree in 1997 and was valedictorian of the graduating class.
+Curt Letkeman is a Certified Professional Accountant with over 30 years working in IT, Credit Management and Accounting.
+He obtained his designation in 1997 and was valedictorian of the graduating class.
 Curt has been involved with coaching and officiating kids sports in Altona for 25 years.
 He’s served on the boards of the Oakview Golf Club, Altona Minor Hockey and Baseball, and Seeds Community Church where he’s involved as Treasurer and Youth Leader.
 Having participated on the Altona and now Access Credit Union board for almost 20 years, Curt has served as chairs of Audit and Community Investment committees as well as presiding as both vice-chair and presently chair of the board.